FlowFuse/website/src/blog/2023/06/community-news-06.md

 ### Building Node-RED Applications for Scalability and High Availability

 Our June webinar will focus on the new FlowForge 1.8 of running high availability Node-RED applications.
-FlowForge Product Manager, Marian Demme, will take a deep dive into what it take to develop Node-RED applications that can can effortlessly scale and maintain high availability.
 Marian Demme, FlowForge Product Manager, will lead this session and share practical insights and best practices to show how FlowForge can unlock the true potential of Node-RED in large-scale deployments.

 [Sign-up today](https://flowforge.com/webinars/2023/building-scalable-ha-node-red/) to join us on June 22.

+### Build an Edge-to-Cloud Solution with the MING Stack

+On June 27, FlowForge is doing a webinar with our friends at InfluxDB.
+A great opportunity to see how easy it is to use Node-RED and InfluxDB to send data from the edge to the cloud.
+[Sign-up Today](https://www.influxdata.com/resources/build-an-edge-to-cloud-solution-with-the-ming-stack/?utm_source=partner&utm_medium=referral&utm_campaign=2023-06-27_Webinar_FlowForge-NodeRED&utm_term=speaker).

 ## From our Blog